freeCodeCamp/freeCodeCamp/guide/english/nodejs/npm/index.md

 ## Yarn - an alternative to npm

 Yarn is also a JavaScript package manager developed and maintained by Facebook.
 Both share high level similarities when it come to using them.
-It is supposedly to be faster in installing dependencies than npm.
+It may run faster than npm, but other key features (such as having a lockfile) are now present in npm as of version 5.
 To install it:

 ```shell
 npm install -g yarn